fooltowise/NeroNotes/Nero's Notes/Evolution - Adaptation and the Red Queen Effect.md

+# Evolution - Adaptation and the Red Queen Effect
 Organisms constantly adapt to their environments to gain a [[Competitive Advantage]].
 An organism unwilling to adapt is bound to disappear.

 This leads to the expenditure of massive resources just to stay at the same place.** Complacency will kill you.** The stronger we are relative to others, the less we are willing to change.